Krazete/sgm/README.md

 #### Search Box

-The search box is also included in the filtering process.
-You can search for characters based on their variant names or their ability descriptions.
+You can also filter characters based on their variant names or their ability descriptions.
+The query processing method is very basic, simply searching for an exact match (ignoring capitalization and extra spaces) instead of separating the query into individual terms.

 Base fighter names, quotes, stats, and ability names are not included in these searches.
-The search query processing method is also very basic, simply removing extra spaces and converting to lowercase instead of separating the query into individual terms.

 ##### Shorthand

 The variant data object keys are included in variant name searches because keys often include common shorthand.
 For example, the abbreviation BHD refers to Bad Hair Day Filia, whose data is stored with the key `bHDay`.
 The exceptions to this rule are as follows:

 * `wresX`: Wrestler X
 * `gJazz`: G.I.
 Jazz